GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/extensions/conditional-field-manipulation/docs/modules/conditional-field-manipulation/en.md

 # Conditional Field Manipulation

-Addition of meta directives `@if` and `@unless` to the GraphQL schema, to conditionally execute a nested directive on the field.
+Apply a directive on a field only if some condition is met.

 <!-- ## Description